 – Michael Broukhim, Co-Founder and Co-CEO, FabFitFun

-In addition to a diverse group of influencers and content partners, FabFitFun’s program strategy also includes brand and product partners.
+In addition to a diverse group of influencers and content creators, FabFitFun’s partner marketing strategy includes brand and product partners.
 These partners supply goods at or below production cost; some brands provide products for free in exchange for the exposure a subscription box offers.
 Others, including some consumer packaged goods companies, have partnered on paid campaigns.
 All of these partnerships enable FabFitFun to keep customer costs down and business revenue up.

 Following the launch of its subscription box business in 2013, FabFitFun has grown 300% year over year.
 The company now boasts more than 1 million subscribers, and is expanding into new areas, including augmented reality and live video.